tulip-control/gr1c/doc/interaction.md

 * **getindex STATE GOALMODE**

   get reachability index of STATE for goal index GOALMODE.
+If the STATE is not in the winning set, then the return value is ``Inf``, which indicates "infinite" index.

 * **refresh winning**